21shield/fewpjs-js-fundamentals-collections/README.md

 its place within the collection.
 The first element in the `Array` is at index `0`, the fifth element at index `4`, and the 428th element at index `427`.

-To access an element, we use the _computed member access operator_, which, conveniently enough, looks exactly like an `Array`:
+To access an element, we use the _computed member access operator_, AKA "square brackets."

 ```js
 const winningNumbers = [32, 9, 14, 33, 48, 5];